-COURSE BTL Upon succ Estimate the given amount of dissolved compounds in a solution byusing CO1 volumetric analysis and preparation of polymers and nano particles K3 CO2 Determine the concentration of different metal ions present in water by K2 complexometric titrations.
-CO3 Evaluate the accurate value of P ^H and conductivity of given solutions K5 and to estimate the viscosity and surface tension of given solutions.
+COURSE O COURSE OUTCOMES Upon succes Upon successful completion of the course, the student will be able to: Estimate the given amount of dissolved compounds in a solution by using CO1 volumetric analysis and preparation of polymers and nano particles K3 CO2 Determine the concentration of different metal ions present in water by K2 complexometric titrations.
+CO3 Evaluate the accurate value of P H and conductivity of given solutions K5 and to estimate the viscosity and surface tension of given solutions.